NektariosMarmaras/Stamp-Structure_All_My_Python/README.md

 ```
 python stamp.py ../path/that/you/want/to/create/a/new/project/
 ```
-and the click "Enter".
+and then click "Enter".
 Once it starts running, you will be asked for the project's name.
 If another project with the same name exists in the given path it will ask you if you want it to be replaced by the new project.